Language-agnostic Code-Switching in Sequence-To-Sequence Speech Recognition: EXPERIMENTS

-Intra-sentential CS is a very interesting phenomenon, in which words from the embedded language, in our case English, can happen to be adapted according to the grammar of the matrix language.
-This being the case we also report the accuracy of correctly transcribed English words in our Denglish test set and report them in the Column (Deng.A) in Table~\ref{tab:res-c2-multi-zero}.
-From this table, we can see that there is an inverse correlation between correctly transcribing English words and the overall WER on Deng. test data.
+Another interesting point for Intra-sentential CS is the phenomenon, in which words from the embedded language, in our case English, can happen to be adapted according to the grammar of the matrix language.
+This being the case we also report the accuracy of correctly transcribed English words in our Deng. test set and report them in the Column (Deng.Acc) in Table~\ref{tab:res-c2-multi-zero}.
+From these numbers, we can see that there is an inverse correlation between correctly transcribing English words and the overall WER on Deng. test data.
 However, as the data augmentation only uses CS between longer clauses we see that there is only a limited effect on such intra-sentential data.